› Business Loans › ERTC Advance

 What is the Employee Retention Tax Credit?

-Eligible employers include those that received state or federal government orders for a full or partial shutdown or experienced a decline in gross receipts by 50% or more compared to the same timeframe in 2019.
+Eligible employers include those that received state or federal government orders for a full or partial shutdown or experienced a 50% or more decline in gross receipts compared to the same timeframe in 2019.

 Under the provision, eligible businesses could claim a payroll tax refund for qualified wages they paid during the pandemic.
-The provision underwent several changes and adjustments since its initial implementation under the CARES Act.
-New legislation changed eligibility allowing businesses that received PPP loans to also qualify in certain situations.
+Since its initial implementation under the CARES Act, the provision has undergone several changes and adjustments.
+New legislation changed eligibility, allowing businesses that received PPP loans to also qualify in certain situations.

-In 2020, the credit was equal to 50% of up to $10,000 in wages paid per employee for all qualifying quarters between March 13, 2020.
+In 2020, the credit was equal to 50% of up to $10,000 in wages paid per employee for all qualifying quarters between March 13, 2020, and the end of the year.
 A qualifying quarter is when there was a decline in gross receipts by 50% or greater during the same quarter in 2019.
 Total credits could not exceed $10,000 per employee annually.

 Who is eligible for an Employee Retention Credit?